Alibaba's first earnings to test mettle, investor enthusiasm

 "There's going to be scrutiny of every number," Wedbush Securities' Luria said.

-(This version corrects title of Ma to executive chairman in the seventeenth paragraph)
+(This version of the story corrects title of Ma to executive chairman in 17th paragraph)

 (Reporting by Alexei Oreskovic in SAN FRANCISCO and Paul Carsten in BEIJING; Editing by Ryan Woo)